gfarrell/infra/README.md

 infrastructure, which is composed of:

 - GNU Mailman instance to run my mailing lists.
-- Jenkins CI to build my projects.
+- Drone.io CI to build my projects.
 - Nginx serving a couple of sites, and providing reverse-proxies for other services or projects.